brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 <img src="./images/tagFormBefore.png" width="600">

 And turning into this:
-> We will add a text field to add extra information about that to help indexing that thread into that tag.
+> We will add a text field to help indexing into the tag.
 <img src="./images/tagFormAfter.png" width="600">

-So  we are goint to add extra information about the classification (tagging) of a thread in a specific subtopic.
+We are going to add extra information about the classification (tagging) of a thread in a specific subtopic.

-Let's look at GraphiQL.
 GraphiQL is a tool where you can see the documentation of a GraphQL server and also run queries and mutations in it.
-If you started the server it should be running under 127.0.0.1:8000/graphiql or any similar location.
+If you started the server it should be running under 127.0.0.1:8000/graphiql.

-Let's see the mutation that is used to insert an Information.
-Information is an entity in our system.
+Let's see the mutation that is used to insert Information (which is an entity in our system).
 It's the relationship between a Thread and a Subtopic.
 You can also understand it as a tag.

 The mutation is called "informationRegisterForThread".
 > This is the schema of that mutation field, as seen in the graphiQL tool.
 This is auto-generated and readly available as soon as you write the schema.
-Since writing the schema is a main part of the development proccess, you allways will have an up to date documentation on your API.
+Since writing the schema is a main part of the development proccess, you will always have up to date documentation on your API.
 <img src="./images/informationRegisterForThreadBefore.png" width="400">

 You can see it expects a required id (ID!) and also an InformationInput object.
 If you click on that InformationInput, you will see it's schema: